Upgrade Your Home with Cellulose Blown-In Insulation

 • Document approval.

-After receiving approval, an accredited contractor will contact you within a week ... to schedule a comprehensive energy assessment of your home.
-The assessment, which typically takes one to three hours, takes a "whole house" approach, evaluating your home's heating, insulation, electricity usage, and daily activities.
+The assessment, which typically takes one to three hours, takes a "whole house" ... approach, evaluating your home's heating, insulation, electricity usage, and daily activities.

 • House evaluation.